700 Tampa Street,

 4 people favorited this theater

-The Palace Theater was owned and operated by ABC Florida State Theaters.
-In 1947 it was completely renovated and modernized to the plans of Jacksonville based architectural firm Kemp, Bunch & Jackson.
+It was soon owned and operated by ABC Florida State Theaters.
+In 1947 it was renamed Palace Theatre and was completely renovated and modernized to the plans of Jacksonville based architectural firm Kemp, Bunch & Jackson.
 Luxurious drapery was installed throughout much of the auditorium.
-The theater reopened on Christmas Day 1947 as the New Palace Theater.
+The theater reopened on Christmas Day 1947 as the New Palace Theatre.

 During the first few weeks of each new opening there were very few available tickets for walk-ups.
 Initially only drinks and candies were available at the concession counter; no popcorn or foods were sold.